-Dementia is not a normal part of aging.
+Dementia is not always part of aging.
 But what is dementia exactly?

-Dementia itself is not a disease.
+Dementia is not a disease.
 Dementia is a general term to describe mental decline that interferes with functioning.
-It describes a group of symptoms including problems with memory, reasoning, thinking and remembering.
+Think of dementia as an umbrella term which describes a group of symptoms including problems with memory, reasoning, thinking, and remembering.
 Some people also experience behavioral problems.
 These symptoms interfere with daily function.
 Some types of dementia include: